(This article expands on information provided in How to Respond to Parental Alienation and is meant for parents and professionals.)

 On occasion, because of court orders and the fear of appearing in contempt of court, the alienating parent will disallow the children’s request to avoid parenting time—essentially to quarantine with the alienating parent’s social circle.
 They send the children to parenting time sometimes forcibly.
 This show of force is often used as proof that it is not the alienating parent’s fault for the resist and refuse dynamics.
 It is the children’s “independent” choice.
 The false narrative is that the children make the decision to isolate or leave after contemplating what is best, healthy, and safest for them.
 The children function as if to avoid contamination from the rejected parent and that parent’s village.
 This is accomplished by remaining physically distant, and emotionally and verbally disengaged.

-These children will isolate in bedrooms, bury themselves in homework, read books, or play video games; anything to avoid interacting with the rejected parent’s village.
+These children will isolate in their bedrooms, bury themselves in homework, read books, or play video games; anything to avoid interacting with the rejected parent’s village.
 They will resist and refuse picnics with family or birthday parties with friends and family, and if forced to go, will socially distance.
 If their efforts to avoid and disengage are confronted, there’s a risk of escalating conflict.
 Unfortunately, what children bring back to the alienating parent or the negative allies are stories of reactive invasion, criticism, and disrespect by the rejected parent’s village while they leave out their own social distancing actions or overall discourtesy.
 The children’s behavior can escalate even to the point of physical assaults, property destruction, or running away from the rejected parent’s village.

 Damage Done by the Untrained and Uninformed